 If there is a male, he’ll go through the same growth stages.
 But once he reaches adulthood, he gets his wings.

-How Brown Scales Attack Your Plant
+How Brown Scale Attackes Your Plant

 It provides them with everything they need to thrive and survive.
 It’s also what your plant needs to thrive and survive.

 First, plants absorb nutrients from the soil.
 This is usually from the fertilizer you use on your plant.
 These nutrients are carried through the plant by its’ phloem sieve tube elements.

 Next, the plants absorb water from their soil.
 Like the nutrients, indoor plants get their water from your care too.
 Xylem cells carry water through the plant.
 As they travel, the cells distribute the water to the rest of the plant.

 So, when they feed off of your plant, they’re stealing your plant’s livelihood.
 It can’t go through photosynthesis.
 It will start to look ill because it is ill.
 In the worst cases, brown scales can kill your indoor plant.

 On the bright side, it’s very rare for plants to die from these bugs.
 The infestation has to be pretty severe.